joseph-alberto/github-repositories-explorer/README.md

 # Github Repositories Explorer

-This project was made with React typescript.
+This project was made with React typescript.<br/>
 Deployed in: https://joseph-alberto.github.io/github-repositories-explorer

 ## Getting Started